sandarva3/Blog-Site/README.md

 ## Contributing

-If you'd like to contribute to this project through some better modifications then I'd really appreciate that.
+If you'd like to contribute to this project through some better modifications then it would be much appreciated.
 If the changes are much better enough then I'd apply those changes to the live website and list your username with a link to github profile as a contributor.

 ## License